Moqume/Background-Manager-WP/readme.txt

 == Changelog ==

+= X =

+* Fixed: Minor error where there was no test for btOff() in public script before using

 = 1.0.14 (February 6, 2012) =
 * __Added:__ Allow overriding the background _Image Set_ and/or _Overlay_ by the post's _Tag(s)_ or _Category_
 * __Added:__ Ability to download an image directly from an external source (URL) to the Image Set/Media Library, with support for Flickr.